chestm007/linux_thermaltake_riing/README.md

   4: Riing Plus
   5: Floe Riing RGB

-# these are passed directly into the fan controller factory method in daemon.fan_manager
+# these are passed directly into the fan controller factory method in `daemon.fan_manager`
+# and as such, are just kwargs.
 fan_controller:
   type: temp_target
   target: 20